 How to become an Independent Parental Supporter

-The work of the Independent Parental Supporter (IPS) is essential for the success of the Parent Partnership Service.
-See pir information, advice and support page for details on the ways in which a IPS will help a family.
+The work of the Independent Parental Supporter (IPS) is essential for the success of the Information, Advice and Support Service.

 We have a rolling programme of training for volunteers and would be very pleased to hear from anyone who would like to know more.
 To find out what it is like to be an IPS please email us.

-Parent Partnership training gives our volunteers information and practical experience.
-The training:
+Information, Advice and Support Service training gives our volunteers information and practical experience.

 Could you help

 If you have time to offer, you could make a real difference to Cheshire West and Chester parents.
-The time volunteers spend helping the Parent Partnership Service varies.
+The time volunteers spend helping the Information, Advice and Support Service varies.
 They themselves choose how much time they commit.